 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.

 - 1 tablespoon vegan butter optional, omit for oil free, and sauté using water or broth

 - 1 stalk celery roughly chopped

 - 4 cloves garlic peeled & roughly chopped

-- 3 lbs field or vine ripened tomatoes quartered
+- 3 pounds field or vine ripened tomatoes quartered

 - 3 cups low sodium vegetable broth